puppylinux-woof-CE/awesome-puppy-linux/README.md

 ### Guides and Tutorials

-- [A beginners guide to installing puppy](http://www.murga-linux.com/puppy/viewtopic.php?p=199289) - a guide from one of our mos experienced members
+- [A beginners guide to installing puppy](http://www.murga-linux.com/puppy/viewtopic.php?p=199289) - a guide from one of our most experienced members
 - [Puppy How-To videos](http://rhinoweb.us/) - useful tutorials and guides
 - [What is Puppy Linux](http://puppylinux.com/)